The 4 Ways Your Self-Doubt is Showing Up + Using Experiments to Build Self-Belief

 Start with this rough structure:

-1. We could start by identifying the Protective Belief (that’s a topic for a future article but I share some examples in this podcast episode) but often my clients just come to me with some sort of exasperated statement like “I’m just not good with uncertainty” or “I wish I could just say no”
+1. We could start by identifying the Protective Belief (that’s a topic for a future article) but often my clients just come to me with some sort of exasperated statement like “I’m just not good with uncertainty” or “I wish I could just say no”

 2. Decide what you’ll change your actions to